celrod14/Software-Engieneering-NBA-API/README.md

-# CPSC-3720-Software-Engieneering Sports API Project
+# CPSC-3720-Software-Engineering NBA Sports API Project

-In our Sports API project you are able to select a sport of your choosing, and from there you select the team or teams you want within that sport.
-Now you can select different players within the team and compare their stats to see who has the better stats.
+In our NBA Sports API project.
+We are focusing on the west coast division.
+The seasons are from 1979-2023.
+Users are allowed to select two players within the team and compare their stats.
+Users are also able to see the top 3 latest news article posted from ESPN with a link included to open up the original article.